uo-ec607/lectures/08-regression/08-regression.md

 ## 4 wt           -9.15      4.15      -2.20   0.0276 -21.4       -3.48
 ```

 Remember that the estimates above simply reflect the naive coefficient values, which enter multiplicatively via the link function.
-We'll get a dedicated section on [marginal effects](#marginal-effects) in a moment.
-But I do want to flag the **mfx** package ([link](https://cran.r-project.org/web/packages/mfx/vignettes/mfxarticle.pdf)), which provides convenient aliases for a variety of GLMs.
+We'll get a dedicated section on extracting [marginal effects](#marginal-effects) from non-linear models in a moment.
+But I do want to quickly flag the **mfx** package ([link](https://cran.r-project.org/web/packages/mfx/vignettes/mfxarticle.pdf)), which provides convenient aliases for obtaining marginal effects from a variety of GLMs.
 For example,

 ```r